Skip to content

 How their research is transforming health care

-Dr. Peng’s research centers on the molecular basics of nucleic acids and proteins, and their dynamics under pathological conditions.
-Such understandings can be applied to disease prevention, diagnostics, and treatments.
-My research is aimed to transform health care through providing accurate diagnosis, better cure, and easy to access preventative measures.
-During the pandemics caused by SARS-CoV-2, her efforts were dedicated to exploiting molecular techniques for rapid detection of SARS-CoV-2 and the emerging variants, establishing whole genome sequencing for genomic epidemiology surveillance, and assessing immune responses through surrogate virus neutralization test.
-These efforts are pivotal to the timely responses of the university and the surrounding communities to the emerging variant of concerns.
+Dr. Peng’s research is aimed to transform health care through providing accurate diagnosis, better cure, and easy to access preventative measures.
+Her efforts include the exploiting of molecular techniques for rapid detection of SARS-CoV-2 and the emerging variants, establishing whole genome sequencing for genomic epidemiology surveillance, and assessing immune responses through surrogate virus neutralization test.
 Her experiences on whole genome sequencing have landed her a collaborative opportunity to investigate the splicing isoforms of long noncoding RNA in triple negative breast cancer tissues and blood samples.
-Peng and her research team aim to identify potential biomarkers that are associated with the prognosis of triple negative breast cancer.
+Dr. Peng and her research team aim to identify potential biomarkers that are associated with the prognosis of triple negative breast cancer.
+She has taken several innovative initiatives to unravel the association of respiratory pathogens and oral microbiome and develop protein delivery and cell therapy for spinal muscular atrophy.

 Health Research Expertise Keywords

-Faculty Scholar, Molecular diagnostics, biomarker, immune profiling, biomolecules, antimicrobial medicine
+Faculty Scholar, Molecular diagnostics, biomarker, immune profiling, biomolecules, antimicrobial medicine, cell therapy